freac212/shrimp-bot/readme.md

   local height = 20 -- Z - A height of 10 means the bot will dig 20 blocks down.
   ```

   Setting up the column and row this way in the script was done on purpose.
 I wanted the values to be persistent through picking up and placing the turtle so that you don't have to keep retyping in the X Y and Z values.
-This can be done using the file system and writing/ reading a config file but that's something for the future as it was simpler to use constant variables.
+This could also be done using the file system and writing/ reading a config file, but that's something for the future.
+It was just easier and simpler to use constant variables for the time being.

-  Save and exit and then run the script.
+  Save, exit, and then run the script.
-  Once the script is running it will prompt when it figures out the direction it is facing.
+  Once the script is running it will prompt you when it figures out the direction it is facing.
 Then it will begin it's mining operation!

 Extra links: Any information is useful!
 Especially the old stuff.